Non-Resident Swiss Company Formation — Zug

 Complete KYC Online

 Upload your identity documents through our secure portal.
-Our AMLA-compliant verification process is fully remote — no in-person appointment required.
+Passport, proof of address, source of funds declaration.
+Our AMLA-compliant verification is fully remote — no in-person appointment, no courier.

 3

 The incorporation deed is prepared by a Swiss-affiliated notary.
-You sign it at a Swiss embassy or consulate in your country, or via apostille through a local notary.
+You sign it at the nearest Swiss embassy or consulate in your country — a 20-30 minute appointment.
+Alternatively, apostille through a local notary is accepted.

 4